 We believe our students' learning should extend beyond the four walls of their classroom, and our teachers utilize our community to accomplish that.
-Whether it be skyping with an expert, inviting a parent in to share their experiences, utilizing a community partnership, or simply inviting the Rolling Meadows High Schoolers in to read to our students, every day a community member's impact is present in a classroom.
-Utilizing the community to expand a student's view and experience of the world adds perspective and widens the lens of what's happening out in the world for our students.
+Whether it be Skyping with an expert, inviting a parent in to share their experiences, utilizing a community partnership, or simply inviting the Rolling Meadows high schoolers in to read to our students, every day a community member's impact is present in a classroom.
+Utilizing the community to expand a student's view and experience of the world, adds perspective and widens the lens of what's happening out in the world for our students.
 Westgate's learning community is more than the nine-block radius surrounding our school.
 Our learning community is the entire world around us, no matter how far and wide.
-There are learning communities established in every classroom that are impacted by the outside world/experts and in today's world, a community is achievable much easier with the use of technology.
+There are learning communities established in every classroom that are impacted by the outside world/experts, and in today's world, community is much easier achieved through the use of technology.

 Club and action teams

 At Westgate, we believe in fostering an environment where students extend their learning outside of the school day through clubs and action teams.
-Yes, we hope our clubs enhance the knowledge or interest a student has on a particular hobby or activity, but the greater takeaway comes for students as they learn the skills it takes to participate in said club.
-It's more than just learning about STEM or drones or running or health.
+We hope our clubs enhance the knowledge or interest a student has on a particular hobby or activity, but the greater takeaway comes for students as they learn the skills it takes to participate in that club.
+It's more than just learning about STEM, drones, running, or health.
 Students learn the skills it takes to leave the safe space of their classroom with the friends, and fellow students and the teachers they know, and develop the self-confidence to enter a foreign situation where they learn how to navigate a new environment and get the most out of it.
 Those skills will translate to situations throughout life.

 Often, our clubs are created organically.
-Our students give insight on things that they want to learn about and a teacher or staff member take that interest and feed it with time, effort and fellow students.
+Our students give insight on things that they want to learn about and a teacher or staff member take that interest and feed it with time, effort, and fellow students.
 Student input creates student ownership and buy in.
-From that place, a student's learning becomes personal and he/she can get more out of it. - learning about coding and health/running - student input.
+From that place, a student's learning becomes personal and he/she can get more out of it.

-What we are teaching is, not necessarily, more about a subject/content.
+What we are teaching is, not necessarily, more about a subject or content.
 We are teaching skills of learning and leadership through the content, in which the student has engaged in and created himself/herself.